-What is quid pro quo harassment in the workplace?
+What is quid pro quo sexual harassment?

 In most cases, quid pro quo sexual harassment occurs when a supervisor seeks sexual favors from a worker in return for some type of job benefit — such as a raise, better hours, promotion, etc. — or to avoid some type of detriment like a pay cut, demotion, poor performance review, etc.

 How do employees prove quid pro quo harassment?